instillai/machine-learning-course/docs/source/content/overview/linear-regression.rst

 .. image:: _img/Cost.png

 Two common terms that appear in cost functions are the **error** and **squared error**.
-The error [*Figure 1*] is how far away from the actual value our prediction is.
-Squaring this value gives us a useful expression for the general error distance [*Figure 2*].
+The error [*Equation 1*] is how far away from the actual value our prediction is.
+Squaring this value gives us a useful expression for the general error distance [*Equation 2*].
 We know an error of 2 above the actual value and an error of 2 below the actual value should be about as bad as each other.
 The squared error makes this clear because both of these values result in a squared error of 4.

 *Equation 1*: